John D. Woodward, Jr.

 Professor of the Practice of International Relations

 John D. Woodward, Jr. is a former Central Intelligence Agency (CIA) officer.
-During his twenty-year CIA career, John served as an operations officer in the Clandestine Service and as a technical intelligence officer in the Directorate of Science and Technology, with assignments in Washington D.C., East Asia, Africa, South Asia, and the Middle East.
+During his twenty-one-year CIA career, John served as an operations officer in the Clandestine Service and as a technical intelligence officer in the Directorate of Science and Technology, with his assignments including operational and leadership roles in Washington D.C., East Asia, Africa, South Asia, and the Middle East.

 From 2000 to 2006, John worked at the RAND Corporation, a federally funded research and development center, as a senior policy analyst (2000-2003) and the Associate Director of RAND’s Intelligence Policy Center (2005-2006), where he helped oversee, manage, and develop RAND’s work for the national security community.

-From 2006 to 2015, John was an adjunct professor at the Elliott School of International Affairs at the George Washington University.
-He taught graduate and undergraduate classes on security issues.
-Through his years of government service, public policy work, and university teaching, John has gained extensive experience related to intelligence, counterterrorism, and technology policy issues.
+From 2006 to 2015, John taught graduate courses on national security issues as an adjunct professor at the Elliott School of International Affairs at George Washington University.
+Through his years of government service, public policy work, and university teaching, John has gained extensive experience related to intelligence, counter-terrorism, and technology policy issues.
 He has testified before Congress on four occasions, the Commission on Online Child Protection, and the Virginia State Crime Commission.

-His publications include Biometrics: Identity Assurance in the Information Age, (McGraw-Hill, 2003), Army Biometric Applications: Identifying and Addressing Sociocultural Concerns (RAND, 2001) and his many articles have appeared in various journals and newspapers, including the Wall Street Journal, Washington Post, Boston Globe, Proceedings of the Institute of Electrical and Electronics Engineers, Legal Times, and the University of Pittsburgh Law Review.
+John most recently edited a history of intelligence entitled Spying: From the Fall of Jericho to the Fall of the Wall, (Waynesburg University Press, 2023).
+His other publications include Biometrics: Identity Assurance in the Information Age, (McGraw-Hill, 2003), Army Biometric Applications: Identifying and Addressing Sociocultural Concerns (RAND, 2001) and his many articles have appeared in various journals and newspapers, including the Wall Street Journal, Washington Post, Boston Globe, Proceedings of the Institute of Electrical and Electronics Engineers, Legal Times, Studies in Intelligence, The Intelligencer, and the University of Pittsburgh Law Review.